top of page

 Now we have covered the uniform, we can move on to something a little more interesting.
 Things you can tangle yourself up in!
 Webbing.

-If you're not sure on if the item is correct that you're thinking of buying, then just ask us.
-We have the group on MHN, if you're a member of the group (even if you're in the process of kitting up), then you'll have been added to the Watsapp chat and someone is usually available at all times.
-If you're at a show, send us a photo; the seller won't mind as he might get a sale.
+If you're not sure if an item that you're thinking of buying is correct, then just ask us.
+We have the group on Facebook, if you're a member of the group (even if you're in the process of kitting up), then you'll have been added to the Watsapp chat and someone is usually available at all times.
+If you're at a militaria faire or show, send us a photo; the seller won't mind as he might get a sale.
 Check, don't risk wasting money on kit that is no good.

 M1 Garand Rifle - Paratrooper Rifleman

-The backbone of the US Army during World War two was the much loved M1 Garand rifle.
-Its semi automatic function was an great advantage over the Germans bolt action K98 rifle that had been first developed before World War 1!
-The Germans did have a couple of semi automatic rifles, but in the grand scheme of things, very few were ever made.
-Not to the scale of the Garand that, which was issued to every basic infantryman, not just specialists like other nations.
+The backbone of the US Army during World War 2 was the much-loved M1 Garand rifle.
+Its semi-automatic function was a great advantage over the German's bolt action K98 rifle that had been first developed before World War 1!
+The Germans did eventually develop a couple of semi-automatic rifles, but in the grand scheme of things, very few ever saw front-line service.
+Certainly nowhere near the scale of the Garand that was issued to every basic infantryman, not just specialists like other nations.

 16.jpg

-All these items either clip or slots together easily, although adjusting the suspenders so they don't feel uncomfortable or look ridiculous takes some tinkering with, but again, we can help you with that.
-It is far easier to adjust them when wearing them, but if your wearing them it's almost impossible to adjust them yourself and need someone else to adjust it for you.
+All these items either clip or slot together easily, although adjusting the suspenders so they don't feel uncomfortable or look ridiculous takes some tinkering with, but again, we can help you with that.
+It is far easier to adjust them when wearing them, but if you're wearing them it's almost impossible to adjust them yourself.
+You will need someone else to help adjust it for you.
 Everyone goes through this, so don't worry about being literally manhandled...
 I'm sure some of you enjoy this part a little too much!

-So now you know what you need, this is what they are, do and where to get them from.
+So now you know what you need, this is what they are, what they do and where to get them:

-One of the most simple and what was one of the most common original items to find for sale out of all the World War 2 US items.
-Reproductions of these can be gotten from At The Front (ATF), however its like lots of the webbing it is almost pointless buying reproduction kit as originals of almost everything are hardly difficult to find, don't cost that much more than repros and will last you 10 times as long and will always hold their money.
+This is one of the most simple (and what was one of the most common) original items to find for sale out of all the World War 2 US items.
+Reproductions of these can be purchased from At The Front (ATF), however it's like lots of the webbing - it is almost pointless buying reproduction kit as originals of almost everything are hardly difficult to find, don't cost that much more than repros and will last you 10 times as long and will always hold their value.

 So buy an original; or if you really want ATF, then buy that.
 We'd recommend original however.

-You can if you wish open the tin carefully, removed the useless bandage.
-You now have a nice empty tin that can be put to good use, I have a series of plasters, varying in size, great for blisters, cuts etc. I also have ear plugs for when we battle (or your sleeping next to someone who snores), pain killers and even hay-fever tablets just in case.
-You'll probably want those plasters for when breaking in your new boots!
+You can, if you wish, open the tin carefully, and remove the useless bandage.
+You now have a nice empty tin that can be put to good use, I have a series of plasters, varying in size, great for blisters, cuts and such.
+I also have ear plugs for when we battle (or you're sleeping next to someone who snores), pain killers and even hay-fever tablets, just in case.
+You'll probably want those plasters when breaking in your new boots!

-Secondary to the first aid tin, this is the item you'll use all the time, even more so in the summer.
-You can get brand new bottles if your scared of germs, or you can sterilise an original.
-I have several original bottles I use and they have never yet been cleaned properly!
+Second to the first aid tin, this is the item you'll use all the time, even more so in the summer.
+You can get brand new bottles if you're scared of germs, or you can sterilize an original.
+I have several original bottles I use, and they have never yet been cleaned properly!
 Blurgh!!!
 Original covers can be got hold of, just takes a little looking.
-I recently got three covers, a belt and 2 bottles from the US for $50 including postage... of course I got stung for import tax, but still a great deal.
-Repro covers can be obtained, but will rarely be as strong as an originals, unless its made by HTC.
-A full canteen worn on the hip when running (yes we may do some running occasionally) puts lots of pressure on the cover by the way it attaches to the belt.
+I recently got three covers, a belt and 2 bottles from the U.S. for $50 including postage... of course I got stung for import tax, but still a great deal.
+Repro covers can be obtained, but will rarely be as strong as an original, unless it's made by Harrison Tent & Canvas (HTC).
+A full canteen worn on the hip when running (yes, we may do some running occasionally) puts lots of pressure on the cover by the way it attaches to the belt.
 Repros do not always hold up well to this.
-Again the only repros that are tolerable are ATF in the US; or HTC in the UK.
+Again, the only repros that are tolerable are ATF in the U.S. or HTC in the UK.

 So buy an original; or if you really want a reproduction then go HTC or ATF.